-Geographically, Taiji is located in Southeastern Japan within the Wakayama Prefecture.
-The Taiji coast is renowned for its scenic beauty and is a popular holiday destination in the summer months.
-However, this picturesque town conceals a dark secret – the blood and suffering of thousands upon thousands of dolphins is on their hands.
-Tourists travel from all areas of Japan to visit Taiji; little do they know, they are swimming in the deathbed of thousands of innocent beings.
+Geographically, Taiji is located in southeastern Japan within the Wakayama Prefecture.
+Taiji is renowned for its scenic beauty and is a popular holiday destination in the summer months.
+However, this picturesque town conceals a dark secret – the blood and suffering of entire pods of of dolphins and small whales is on their hands.
+Tourists travel from all areas of Japan to visit the coastal town of Taiji; little do they know, they are swimming in the deathbed of thousands of innocent beings.

 Worldwide, there are only a few countries that still allow the commercial or widespread killing of cetaceans today.
 Other countries that were once major whaling nations have since ended the practice.
-Iceland, Norway, the Danish Faroe Islands, and Japan continue to practice large-scale commercial whaling.
-Japan is the most flagrant of the bunch.
-The nation of Japan sends commercial whaling fleets into the North Pacific and Southern Oceans each year.
+Iceland, Norway, the Danish Faroe Islands, and Japan continue to conduct large-scale commercial whaling.
+Japan has been the most flagrant of the bunch, sending commercial whaling fleets into the North Pacific and Southern Oceans each year under the guise of science.
+On March 31, 2014, the International Court of Justice (ICJ) in The Hague ruled that Japan’s Southern Ocean whale hunt under JARPA II has not been conducted for the purpose of scientific research and therefore violates the global moratorium on commercial whaling established by the International Whaling Commission (IWC), ordering that all permits under JARPA II be revoked.
 Japan also authorizes and supports the hunting of whales and smaller cetaceans in its coastal waters.

-Sea Shepherd is not anti-Japanese or opposed to any nation or group of people.
+Sea Shepherd is neither anti-Japanese nor opposed to any nation or group of people.
 We are against the killing of cetaceans, no matter the nationality of the hunters.

 Killing Nation, Killing Town